#1 fund for weathering market ups and downs3

 It’s important that you keep track of the ongoing total of your before-tax and after-tax contributions each financial year, to make sure you do not go over the contribution caps.

-The easiest way to check your contributions to QSuper is through Member Online.
+The easiest way to check your contributions to QSuper is through Member Online or our app.

 QSuper provides a range of investment options that are tailored to your needs.
 If you haven't made an investment choice, your money will be invested in Lifetime (if you have an Accumulation account), or Balanced (if you have an Income account).

-To find out what you're currently invested in, visit Member Online.
+To find out what you're currently invested in, log in to Member Online or our app.

 It's a good idea to understand the different investment options that QSuper offer before you decide to make changes to your investments and getting some personal guidance can help.